MicrosoftDocs/power-automate-docs/articles/teams/power-automate-teams-app-home.md

 ## Known issues

-The Power Automate app in Microsoft Teams only shows your flows that are located in the default environment.
+The Power Automate app in Microsoft Teams only shows your flows that are located in your organization's default environment.

 ## Related articles